vignettes/articles/Clonal_Cluster.Rmd

 You can analyze the combined network of both TRA/TRB or IGH/IGL

-chains by setting chain = "both"
+chains by setting chain = "both".
+This will create a single

-cluster column named Multi.Cluster
+cluster column named Multi.Cluster.

 # Cluster using both TRB and TRA chains simultaneously